Kanasugara

 Kanasugara is a 2001 Indian Kannada-language romantic drama film directed by Karan.
-Film stars V. Ravichandran and Prema in lead roles and Shashikumar in guest appearance.
+The film stars V. Ravichandran and Prema in lead roles and Shashikumar in guest appearance.
 Kanasugara is a remake of 1998 Tamil film Unnidathil Ennai Koduthen.
 Music is composed by Rajesh Ramanath.

-Film was released on 3 August 2001; the film received a very good response at the box office.
-Actress Prema won the Best Actress at South Filmfare Awards for this film.
+The film was released on 3 August 2001 and received a good response at the box office.
+Actress Prema won the Best Actress at South Filmfare Awards for Kanasugara.

 Plot

-Ravi(V. Ravichandran) and his friend Balu (Mandya_Ramesh) are petty thieves who live their lives by stealing stuff from people.
+Ravi (V. Ravichandran) and his friend Balu (Mandya Ramesh) are petty thieves who live their lives by stealing stuff from people.
 One day, they are assigned a job to steal a Ganesh Idol from the temple, for Don Delli (Tennis Krishna), who had just moved into a new house, citing prosperity as a reason.
 The friends succeed in stealing the idol, but are spotted by the people, who then start chasing them.
 They hide in a house and encounter Sangeeta(Prema).
 Sangeeta is a maid in the house and is looking after the owners' three children while the adults are away on a pilgrimage tour.
 Sangeeta and the kids lock the two of them in a room and order them to do stuff for three days.
 Sangeeta, while spending time alone in the house with the guys, realizes that they are not bad after all and develops a soft spot for Ravi, and he, in return, falls for her.
 The guys are released after three days, the day the owners are to return.

 Balu steals Sangeeta's handbag, which contains her diary.
-Ravi reads the diary and finds out that Sangeeta is the illegitimate daughter of Lawyer Vishwanath(Srinath).
-After her mother's(Ambika) death, Sangeeta meets her father, who accepts her as his daughter but has to bring her into the house as a maid.
-Vishwanath's second wife, Vijaya (Hema Chaudary) and her sister, Vasanthi (Shanoor sana) take an instant dislike for Sangeeta.
+Ravi reads the diary and finds out that Sangeeta is the illegitimate daughter of Lawyer Vishwanath (Srinath).
+After her mother's (Ambika) death, Sangeeta meets her father, who accepts her as his daughter but has to bring her into the house as a maid.
+Vishwanath's second wife, Vijaya (Hema Chaudary) and her sister, Vasanthi (Shanoor Sana) take an instant dislike for Sangeeta.
 They treat her with utter disgust and blame her for the tiniest of things.
-Vishwanath plans to arrange the marriage between Ajay(Shashi kumar), his brother-in-law, and Sangeeta.
+Vishwanath plans to arrange the marriage between Ajay (Shashi Kumar), his brother-in-law, and Sangeeta.
 But Ajay says that he doesn’t know if Sangeeta has the qualities to become his wife and said that he would have to think about it and asks for three months.
 Sangeeta waits for his reply.
 Ravi, after reading her diary, feels pity for her and tries to change his ways by working responsibly after Sangeeta's advice.
 He also hides his feelings for her.